akaliutau/livability-score/README.md

 | Cloud Functions, CPU    | 6180855  Ghz-seconds       | 61.81   |           |
 |                         |                            |         | **74.85** |

-After 1 month the data is dumped to COLDLINE-class cloud storage with negligible cost.
+After 1 month the data is dumped to `COLDLINE`-class cloud storage with negligible cost.

 We can see, that computing resources are responsible for the biggest part of spending, so it makes sense to optimise architecture against these elements of design.
 One can use a _BigQuery Subscriptions_ technology - a powerful feature that